 Read everything about Padang Padang beach in this complete guide

 Thomas beach is one of the most undiscovered and underrated Bali beaches.
-The beautiful 200-meter stretch of soft white sand, rolling turquoise waves covering a crystal-clear reef of aqua blue water and the colourful beach umbrellas makes it the perfect tropical beach getaway.
+The beautiful 200-meter long soft white sand beach and turquoise water makes it the perfect tropical beach getaway.
+To avoid the crowds, head towards Thomas beach for a more tranquil beach day.

 How to get to Thomas beach